Kayla McAlister: 2016 Rio Olympic Games

 McAlister was a member of the New Zealand woman sevens team that competed in the 2016 Summer Olympics in Rio de Janeiro.
-She scored seven tries during the women's tournament, two against Kenya, two against Spain and one against France during the three victories in the first round, then two in the final, which the team lost to Australia, 24-17, earning McAlister a silver medal.
+She scored seven tries during the women's tournament, two against Kenya, two against Spain and one against France during the three victories in the first round, then two in the final, which the team lost to Australia, 24–17, earning McAlister a silver medal.

 Following the Olympics, McAlister took a year away from the game in order to have a daughter.
 She was the first New Zealand Sevens player to have a baby and at the time there was no provision for maternity leave in the player contracts.
-As a result of discussion between McAlsiter, the New Zealand Rugby Players Association and New Zealand Rugby, arrangement were agreed on how she and future mothers were to be accommodated.
+As a result of discussion between McAlister, the New Zealand Rugby Players Association and New Zealand Rugby, arrangement were agreed on how she and future mothers were to be accommodated.
 Three months after giving birth she returned to training.

-2017-2018 Seven Series Season
+2017–18 Seven Series Season

 McAlister's first tournament, seven months after giving birth was at the first tournament of the 2017–18 World Rugby Women's Sevens Series which was held in Dubai on 30 November to 1 December 2017.
 Her daughter travelled with her, along with a paid support person in the form of her mother.

-After her husband Pita Ahki signed a contract to play rugby in Ireland for Connacht, McAlister decided that trying to balance her sevens commitments and while trying to maintain a long distance relationship and bring up their child was too much and she stepped away from the New Zealand and moved to Ireland with her 10 month-old daughter and husband.
+After her husband Pita Ahki signed a contract to play rugby in Ireland for Connacht, McAlister decided that trying to balance her sevens commitments and while trying to maintain a long distance relationship and bring up their child was too much and she stepped away from the New Zealand and moved to Ireland with her 10-month-old daughter and husband.
 As a result she was not contracted for the New Zealand Sevens team announced in February 2018.
 Once in Galway she began playing 15-a-side rugby for the Galwegians club making her debut against Blackrock in February 2018.

-Soon after arriving in Ireland she played for the Barbarian women against the Army at Aldershot on 17 March 2018, which the team won 37–0.
+Soon after arriving in Ireland, she played for the Barbarian women against the Army at Aldershot on 17 March 2018, which the team won 37–0.

-After the end of the 2017-2018 rugby season the family moved in 2018 to France after her husband signed a contract to play for the French club Toulouse.
+After the end of the 2017–18 rugby season, the family moved in 2018 to France after her husband signed a contract to play for the French club Toulouse.

-Return to Sevens
+COVID-19

-Deciding that she wanted to principate in the upcoming Tokyo Olympics McAlister returned to New Zealand where she displayed sufficient form in domestic competition for New Zealand Rugby to announce in February 2020 that she had been awarded a contract for the next 12 months.
+Wanting to participate in the upcoming Tokyo Olympics, McAlister returned to New Zealand, where she displayed sufficient form in domestic competition for New Zealand Rugby to announce in February 2020 that she had been awarded a contract for the next 12 months.